aws-samples/foundation-model-benchmarking-tool/docs/benchmarking.md

 1. Install `FMBench` on this instance and run benchmarking for a desired model using one of the config files included in the `FMbench` repo or create your own.

     1. Connect to your instance using any of the options in EC2 (SSH/EC2 Connect), run the following in the EC2 terminal.
 This command installs Anaconda on the instance which is then used to create a new `conda` environment for `FMBench`.
+See instructions for downloading anaconda [here](https://www.anaconda.com/download)

         ```{.bash}
-        # see instructions for downloading anaconda from https://www.anaconda.com/download
         curl -O https://repo.anaconda.com/archive/Anaconda3-2023.09-0-Linux-x86_64.sh
         chmod +x Anaconda3-2023.09-0-Linux-x86_64.sh
         ./Anaconda3-2023.09-0-Linux-x86_64.sh